macbrayne/weathersync/README.md

 Syncs your weather with the real world!

 ## How it works
-It queries the OpenMeteo API to find out the weather at the provided location :)
+It first tries to figure out your location from the IP you first logged in with and then queries the OpenMeteo API to find out the weather at the provided location :)

 ## Configuration